 Profitable business and long-term development of competitiveness are the basis of financial responsibility.
 Sustainable economic activity also creates added value for stakeholders.
-Vapo Group pays all its statutory taxes to the country in which it operates.
-In recent years, Vapo Group has invested significantly in improving profitability and developing new businesses.
-For instance, in 2019 the total investments were 78.1 million euros.26 The biggest investment was the start of construction of an activated carbon plant.
-The company expects its net sales to grow and profitability to remain almost at the same level.
+Neova Group pays all its statutory taxes to the country in which it operates.
+In recent years, Neova Group has invested significantly in improving profitability and developing new businesses.
+For instance, in 2022 the total investments were 65 million euros.24 The company expects its net sales to grow and profitability to remain almost at the same level.
 The new businesses will significantly increase the company's investment efforts in the ongoing year as new production capacity is built.